 POTENTIAL RISK ASSOCIATED WITH PIMs

 The use of potentially inappropriate medications (PIMs) in older adults is associated with several significant clinical risks, particularly affecting functional status and healthcare utilization.
 According to the study conducted in Australia, PIM exposure was linked to an increased risk of incident physical disability, with older adults showing a 47% higher likelihood of developing persistent functional impairment compared to those not exposed.
-Additionally, PIM use was associated with a higher risk of hospitalization and there was evidence that PIMs may initiate a “disability cascade,” where functional decline can occur before or after hospitalization.
-Furthermore, specific classes of PIMs such as proton pump inhibitors, antipsychotics, and benzodiazepines were independently associated with increased disability risk.
+Additionally, PIM use was associated with a higher risk of hospitalization, and there was evidence that PIMs may initiate a “disability cascade,” where functional decline can occur before or after hospitalization.
+Furthermore, specific classes of PIMs, such as proton pump inhibitors, antipsychotics, and benzodiazepines, were independently associated with increased disability risk.
 However, no significant association was observed with mortality or dementia.
 Overall, these findings highlight that PIM use contributes to increased morbidity, particularly through disability and hospital admissions, even among otherwise healthy older adults.
 [7]

 In heart failure patients:

-Cardiovascular disease patients largely driven by polypharmacy and the complexity of managing heart failure with multiple comorbidities.
+Cardiovascular disease patients are largely driven by polypharmacy and the complexity of managing heart failure with multiple comorbidities.
 Common issues included the use of medications that could worsen heart failure, increase the risk of adverse drug reactions, or interact negatively with standard heart failure therapies.
 The findings emphasized that applying explicit screening tools like Beers and STOPP criteria can effectively detect inappropriate prescribing and highlight opportunities for medication optimization.
 The importance of regular medication review and clinical pharmacist involvement to improve prescribing quality and patient safety in hospitalized heart failure patients is essential.
 [8]

 Patients with kidney disease: